acoppes/acoppes/site/_posts/2026-03-29-design-decisions-when-building-games-using-ecs2.markdown

 ```
 _NOTE: as always, I am oversimplifying the code but the configuration supported accessing the keys with a flattened version like the second subsystem example._

 This allowed us to expose to game designers only the things they needed to configure and balance the game.
 One great lesson was that by systemizing we needed to create a common structure to configure similar things and that improved a lot the trial and error compared to IM1 where we decided how to configure each unit each time and it was more difficult to use same criteria for everything and game designers were some times trying stuff that didn't exist.
-For example, for one hero I might decide the health would be named `life` in the configuration and then another developer might decide it should be named `hitpoints` for another hero he is developing, and since we loaded the configuration in each unit logic, that was more common.
+For example, for one hero I might decide the health would be named `life` in the configuration and then another developer might decide it should be named `hitpoints` for another hero he is developing, and since we loaded the configuration in each unit logic, that inconsistency was more common.

 For IM2, we still supported special cases, if there was a configuration that made no sense to be a general one, the Controller of the unit could access the `ConfigurationComponent` and try to get the specific value.
 If at some point we decided that config should be more general, we could create a new component and then add a new configuration subsystem to read from the config to that component, and remove the specific code from the unit controller.
-That process is related to the to the I don't know where to put logic if controllers or systems.
+That process is related to the to the "I don't know where to put logic if controllers or systems".

 In case of modifying the configuration, there was a way of asking the `ConfigurationSystem` to reload the values.

+I really like this system, when I started my own engine over ecs, I implemented the core parts but since I normally configure the controllers or components in the entity definition, I feel I don't need it for now.

 One interesting point of this configuration was supporting overrides of entries in the main dictionary, so if we wanted to have special values for some unit either by development scenes or because there was an upgrade active, what we did was just override the main dictionary values and then the unit was already reading from that, which leads me to the `UpgradesSystem` story.